CalebParris/Readme-Generator/README.md

         THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

    ## Contributing
-   To contribute to this project, please contact me following the instructions in the Questions section
+   To be added as a contributor, please reach out to me following the information in the Questions section
    ### Contributors
    [![Contributor Image](https://github.com/CalebParris.png?size=75)](https://github.com/CalebParris)

    ## Tests
-   To test this project, run the code from the Installation and Usage sections and fill out the terminal prompts with your information
+   To test this project, run the commands from the Installation and Usage sections and fill out the propmts with your information

    ## Questions
    If you have any comments, questions, or concerns about this project, please post them [here](https://github.com/CalebParris/Readme-Generator/issues) and I will respond as soon as I am able.